Sanglorian/orcus/Orcus Monsters - current.md

 > **AC:** 23; **Fort:** 20, **Ref:** 22, **Will:** 21
 > **HP:** 69, **Staggered:** 34
 > **Immune:**&nbsp;disease, **Resist:**&nbsp;necrotic 5, **Vulnerable:**&nbsp;radiant 5
-> *Stench aura 1* Creatures that begin their turn in the aura grant combat advantage until the end of their next turn.
+> *Stench aura 1* Living creatures that begin their turn in the aura grant combat advantage until the end of their next turn.
 >
 > ‡	**Claw** (standard, at-will)
 > +14 vs AC; 2d12+4 damage and the target is immobile until the end of its next turn.
 If the target is already immobile, it loses 1 recovery.
 If the target loses all their recoveries, they turn into a ghast after their next long rest.